Tax & Accountancy

 Who is affected by Section 24?

 Section 24 applies to individuals who let residential property in the UK and who have finance costs associated with that letting.
-This includes:
+This includes private landlords renting one or more residential properties, landlords who own property in their personal name rather than through a company, and landlords who own property in partnership with others, including spouses.

 Section 24 can push basic-rate taxpayers into the higher band